Storia-AI/sage/benchmarks/retrieval/README.md

 The [CodeRag paper](https://arxiv.org/pdf/2406.14497) suggests that the ideal chunk size is somewhere between 200-800 tokens.
 All our experiments above used 800 tokens per chunk.
 When experimenting with the other end of the spectrum, we saw very mild improvements from having smaller chunks.
 We believe that these marginal gains are not worth the increased indexing time (since we need to send 4x more queries to the batch embedding APIs).

 ![chunks-plot](assets/chunks.png)

-## Disclaimer
-Please take everything with a grain of salt.
-This is not a research paper (yet).
-If it was, you'd be reading it on arxiv.
-It's more of a rough guide that helps you binary-search your way into a good enough start.
-The road ahead is long!